 The statistical information disclosed in this report was obtained from the California Department of Education and the Beverly Hills Unified School District.
 At the time of publication, this report met all SARC-related state and federal requirements using the most current data available.
-Instructional materials were acquired in December 2015 and school facilities documentation referred to in this report were acquired in January 2016.
+Instructional materials data and the school facilities documentation referred to in this report were acquired in November 2016.

-2014-15 Annual School Accountability Report Card
+2015-16 Annual School Accountability Report Card

-A Report of 2014-15 Activity Published in January 2016
+A Report of 2015-16 Activity Published in January 2017